yuzbamaria/helpchain-ua/README.md

 - **Empowerment** – Tools and opportunities for career success and self-sufficiency
 - **Inclusivity** – Support for all professionals, regardless of background or field
-- **Collaboration** – Strong partnerships with UK government, educators, NGOs, and businesses
+- **Collaboration** – Strong partnerships with UK government, educators, charities, and businesses
 - **Resilience** – Embracing and preserving Ukrainian identity through new opportunities
 - **Impact** – Measuring success through real outcomes: job placements, business launches, and education achievements